stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 ## Overview

-In the next two chapters we will implement the various components required for _presentation_ to the Vulkan surface:
+In the next two chapters we implement the various components required for _presentation_ to the Vulkan surface:

 * The _swapchain_ is a controller that manages the process of presenting a _frame buffer_ to the display.